 Site location and ownership

-The Uluguru Mountains Nature Reserve consists of three forest blocks separated by a 106 hectare ‘gap’ of degraded land known as the Bunduki Gap, where WLT works with the Wildlife Conservation Society of Tanzania (WCST).
+The Uluguru Mountains Nature Reserve consists of three forest blocks separated by a 106 hectare ‘gap’ of degraded land known as the Bunduki Gap, where WLT worked with the Wildlife Conservation Society of Tanzania (WCST).

 A baseline biodiversity survey conducted in December 2009 recorded 67 bird species within the gap area, including Black-headed Weaver (Ploceus cucullatus) and Slender-billed Starling (Onychognathus tenuirostris).

-As well as providing for the safe movement of wildlife, the restored habitats within Bunduki Gap will with time come to support habitats and species of substantial importance.
+As well as providing for the safe movement of wildlife, the restored habitats within Bunduki Gap will, with time, come to support habitats and species of substantial importance.